ArshidAli84/ArshidAli84/README.md

 ### Publications and Research Contributions:

-- Co-authored research publication in leading journals, focusing on the convergence of AI, smart grid technologies, and energy management.
+- Some research publication in leading journals, focusing on the convergence of AI, smart grid technologies, and energy management.

-Let's connect and explore the fascinating realm of AI-driven solutions in smart grids and energy management!